jdiamond/Nustache/README.md

 ### NOTICE (JDiamond):

 I haven't used Nustache in a while and don't have enough bandwidth to responsibly maintain it.
-If you depend on Nustache and want committ access, please contat me!
+If you depend on Nustache and want committ access, please contact me!

 For a list of implementations (other than .NET) and editor plugins, see http://mustache.github.com/.